deanpoulos/box-invert/README.md

 ![step6](screenshots/usage6.png)

 ### Step 7: Invert Contoured Region
-Middle-click and drag a rectangular selection around the contoured region you would like inverted (again, it is the masked head in the second part of the pipeline).
+Ctrl-click and drag a rectangular selection around the contoured region you would like inverted (again, it is the masked head in the second part of the pipeline).
 Now, toggle-off "Draw Contours".